dawnarc/find_package_example/README.md

 ```
 It means installation has been done successfully.

-Then address to executable programm directory `config_mode/main`:
+Then Locate to executable programm directory `config_mode/main`:

     cd ../main